Bouvet-deler/generic-labyrinth-time-local-api/Api/README.md

 - Both simulateEndTime methods needs to be called to stop the frontend application from counting time.

 # How it works
+- The webpage will continuously send get requests to the server when the **Start** button is pressed, asking for the start signal.
 - When receiving the start signal, the stopwatch will begin running.
 - The stopwatch will run until the sensor registers two entities passing it.
 - When two entities has passed the sensor, the frontend application will receive the signal that the run is over, and then it will request time taken by both participants.\